|

 palace during the Ming and Qing dynasties.
 Now known as the Palace

 Museum, it is to the north of Tiananmen Square.
-Rectangular in shape,
+Rectangular in

-there are 9,999 buildings.
+high wall and there are 9,999 buildings.

 Use your browsers "Go Back" button to return to the